sebastianden/tp-api/README.md

 *Q: Cool, can we ship it?*

 A: Hold on a sec.
 I'd like to get a second opinion on this and a good code review.
 I believe the (base) Docker image should be pinned to a specific one and ran through a vulnerability scanning tool.
 The DB secret management would have to be fitted to whatever the team decides to use (Kubernetes or Cloud secret store).
+Even though it's an API meant for internal use, you probably would want to build in some authentication mechanism.
 Also there is no CI/CD pipeline and a complete lack of deployment automation as this is only a PoC.